pyvista/pyvista-tutorial/README.md

-# PyVista Tutorial
+# 3D Visualization with PyVista

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/pyvista/pyvista-tutorial/gh-pages?urlpath=lab/tree/notebooks/tutorial/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Abstract

 [PyVista](https://github.com/pyvista/pyvista) is a general purpose 3D visualization library used for over 1400+ open source projects and many closed source projects for the visualization of everything from [computer aided engineering and geophysics to volcanoes and digital artwork](https://dev.pyvista.org/getting-started/external_examples.html).

-PyVista exposes a Pythonic API to the [Visualization Toolkit (VTK)](http://www.vtk.org) to provide tooling that is immediately usable without any prior knowledge of VTK and is being built as the 3D equivalent of [Matplotlib](https://matplotlib.org/), with plugins to [Jupyter](https://jupyter.org/) to enable visualization of 3D data using both server and client-side rendering.
+PyVista exposes a Pythonic API to the [Visualization Toolkit (VTK)](http://www.vtk.org) to provide tooling that is immediately usable without any prior knowledge of VTK and is being built as the 3D equivalent of [Matplotlib](https://matplotlib.org/), with plugins to [Jupyter](https://jupyter.org/) to enable visualization of 3D data using both server- and client-side rendering.

 We will provide a hands-on tutorial accessible to anyone with internet access and a computer via many of PyVista's existing [example Jupyter notebooks](https://docs.pyvista.org/examples/index.html) and new material through a comprehensive overview highlighting popular 3D visualization use cases.

 ## Keywords